cseljatib/cseljatib.github.io2/alumni.md

 research stay at the Biometrics Group at the [Center for Ecosystem Modelling and Monitoring of the Universidad Mayor](http://cem.umayor.cl), supported by The FONDEF program, Chile.

 `2018-2021`
-*Andrés Fuentes-Ramirez*, PhD in Ecology and Evolutionary Biology from Iowa State University (USA).
+*[Andrés Fuentes-Ramirez](https://andresfuen.weebly.com)*, PhD in Ecology and Evolutionary Biology from Iowa State University (USA).
 Postdoctoral research stay at Laboratorio de Biometría, Universidad de La Frontera, supported by The Attraction and Insertion of Advanced Human Capital Program (PAI) of CONICYT-Chile.

 `2016-2018`
-*Rodrigo Vargas-Gaete*, PhD in Natural Resources from the Albert-Ludwigs Freiburg University (Germany).
+*[Rodrigo Vargas-Gaete](https://rodrigovargasgaete.cl)*, PhD in Natural Resources from the Albert-Ludwigs Freiburg University (Germany).
 Postdoctoral research stay at Laboratorio de Biometría, Universidad de La Frontera, supported by Vicerrectoría de Investigación y Postgrado, Universidad de La Frontera.
-(Currently, Rodrigo is an Assistant Professor at Universidad de La Frontera, Temuco, Chile).
+(Currently, Rodrigo is an Associate Professor at Universidad de La Frontera, Temuco, Chile).

 `2015-2017`
 *Andrés Fuentes-Ramirez*, Postdoctoral research stay at Laboratorio de Biometría, Universidad de La Frontera, supported by Vicerrectoría de Investigación y Postgrado, Universidad